One Week in August;

 The week that I saw an announcement and a white donation box at the entrance of my Estate.
 Festus, the head of the estate security who had a fierce argument with my friends some days ago had died after a brief illness.

-The week that I had visited one of my favorite gossip blogs in hope of reading the hottest gist in town but instead got the horrific news of the passing away of one of my favorite actresses, she lost the battle with lung cancer.
+The week that I had visited one of my favorite gossip blogs in hope of reading the hottest gist in town but instead got the horrific news of the passing away of one of my favorite actresses, she had lung cancer.

 The week that I flipped from one local TV station to another until I got hooked on the controversial Emmanuel TV’s charity day, and I shed tears as I saw many children who came for help, they were all orphans some blind, some cripple, some dumb , some mentally retarded.

-I made a stop to my search for antidepressants for my incessant mood swings and low spirits, and made a solemn vow, to take a pause and enjoy life, to step back in order to see clearly, to love others with all my might.
+I made a decision to get rid of my incessant mood swings and low spirits, and made a solemn vow, to take a pause and enjoy life, to step back in order to see clearly, to love others with all my might.
 To enjoy where I am, on the way to where I am going.

-The same week I started my iGiveThanks Journal
+The same week I started my Gratitude Journal